ULTIMATE Guide to the Dambulla Cave Temples, Sri Lanka

 The ticket booth on the correct entrance is just up a set of stairs near the carpark.
 Stop here and buy your entrance tickets before continuing to walk towards to the top where the caves are.

 Trust me on this one, your legs will thank me that you only had to walk up to the temples once!

 How much is the entrance fee?

-For foreigners, the entrance fee to the Dambulla Cave Temple is 1,500 rupees per person.
+For foreigners, the entrance fee to the Dambulla Cave Temple is 1,500 LKR per person.
 You must pay in cash.
-They do state the fee must be in paid Rupees, however, the guy at the counter said we could pay in USD (we had no rupees at the time).
+They do state the fee must be in paid LKR, however, the guy at the counter said we could pay in USD (we had no rupees at the time).

 The ticket office is open from about 6 am to 6 pm (but this is Sri Lanka and opening times can vary depending on the day.)

 My best advice is to visit just before sunset.
 Not only is this the coolest time of the day, but you will also get the amazing view as the sun goes down which just makes the whole experience that much better.

 We got to the ticket booth at around 4:30 pm and this was perfect as we had time to walk up and check out the caves before sunset.

 What to wear inside the Dambulla Cave Temples?

 The dress code to enter the temples is very strict.
 Make sure you remove your shoes and hat.
 You MUST have your knees and shoulders covered.